Masked Face Recognition: Human vs. Machine: Introduction

-Recent studies have looked into the effect of wearing a mask on automatic face recognition performance.
-The National Institute of Standards and Technology (NIST) has evaluated the effect of face masks (synthetically created masks) on the performance on several face recognition systems provided by vendors \cite{ngan2020ongoing}.
+Recent studies have looked into the effect of wearing a mask on automatic FR performance.
+The National Institute of Standards and Technology (NIST) has evaluated the effect of face masks (synthetically created masks) on the performance of several FR systems provided by vendors \cite{ngan2020ongoing}.
 The Department of Homeland Security has conducted a similar evaluation, however on more realistic data \cite{DHS-Masks-2020}.
-A study by Damer et al. \cite{DBLP:conf/biosig/DamerGCBKK20} evaluated the verification performance drop in 3 face recognition systems when verifying unmasked to masked faces, in comparison to verifying unmasked faces to each other, all with real masks and in a collaborative environment.
+A study by Damer et al. \cite{DBLP:conf/biosig/DamerGCBKK20} evaluated the verification performance drop in 3 FR systems when verifying unmasked-to-masked faces, in comparison to verifying unmasked-faces to each other, all with real masks and in a collaborative environment.
 This study has been later extended, \cite{IETMask} with an extended database and evaluation on both synthetic and real masks.
 All these studies have concluded with the significant effect of probes wearing a face mask on the recognition performance.
 However, they did not conduct a study on the human verification performance or the relation of this performance to the automatic recognition performance.